bol-edu/openlane-lab/README.md

 ## 2. Execute Openlane flow in non-interactive/interactive mode

-We use the RTL design spm located in directory /OpenLane/designs/spm/ as Openlane flow import and output result log files of each Openlane flow step.
+We use the RTL design spm located in directory /OpenLane/designs/spm/src as Openlane flow import and we output result log files of each Openlane flow step.
+Two Openlane configuration files: config.json and pin_order.cfg (optional) are placed in /OpenLane/designs/spm.
+The configuration variables used in config.json can be referenced from [configuration variables](https://openlane.readthedocs.io/en/latest/reference/configuration.html).
+The IO placement of pin_order.cfg can be referenced from [IO Placement](https://openlane.readthedocs.io/en/latest/usage/hardening_macros.html#io-placement).

+    $ cd /home/$USER/OpenLane/designs/spm
+    $ ls
+    config.json  pin_order.cfg  src

 Test to start/finish an Openlane Docker container: